 Paying such a large estate tax to the government seems like a waste when you could have donated more to charity or spent more on yourself and your loved ones while still alive.

-The annual gift tax exclusion amount is $17,000 for 2023.
-In other words, every individual can gift $17,000 a year to an unlimited amount of people without the amount going against your estate.
+The annual gift tax exclusion amount is $18,000 for 2024 and $19,000 for 2025.
+In other words, every individual can gift $19,000 a year in 2025 to an unlimited amount of people without the amount going against your estate.
 This amount will likely go up by $1,000 every few years to account for inflation.

 You can also look into creating a Grantor Retained Annuity Trust or GRAT for your offspring.
 A GRAT is a way to have any gains of an asset above a certain level determined by the IRS to be tax-free upon transfer.